 - A federal entity or federal employee acting within the scope of their employment are not eligible to apply.

-- Champions previously recognized through the 2013 and 2014 Million Hearts® Hypertension Control Challenge retain their designation as a "Champion" and are not eligible to be named a Champion in the 2015 Challenge.
+- Champions previously recognized through prior challenges in the 2013, 2014, or 2015 Million Hearts® Hypertension Control Challenge retain their designation as “Champion” and are not eligible to be named a Champion in the 2017 Challenge.